RobLoach/component-installer/README.md

 }
 ```

-Components can be installed with Component Installer by requiring
+To set up a Component to be installed with Component Installer, have it
-`robloach/component-installer` and stating the `type` as a `component`:
+`require` the package `robloach/component-installer` and stating the `type` as
+`component`:

 ``` json
 {